sylabs/examples/http-server/apache2-web-server/README.md

 ```
 $ singularity run-help httpd.sif
 ```
-Or, for this spcifice container, you can just run it:
+Or, for this specific container, you can just run it:
 ```
 $ ./httpd.sif
 ```